Dick Slater: Rough n Ready (1996)

 Slater reunited with Col. Robert Parker in mid-1996.
 At Slamboree, Slater and Earl Robert Eaton defeated Alex Wright and Disco Inferno in a Lethal Lottery match and then defeated Jim Duggan and VK Wallstreet in the second match of the Lethal Lottery to qualify for the Battlebowl battle royal to determine the #1 contender for the World Heavyweight Championship at The Great American Bash.
 Diamond Dallas Page won the Battlebowl to earn the title shot.
 Shortly after, Slater formed a tag team with Mike Enos called Rough 'n' Ready.
 The two began teaming with each other on the July 6 episode of Saturday Night, where they were paired with VK Wallstreet against Lex Luger, Sting and Randy Savage in a losing effort.
 Rough n Ready lost the majority of their matches but received five opportunities against Harlem Heat for the World Tag Team Championship on WCW television during the next two months but failed to win the title.
-In Gainesville, Georgia, Slater blew out two vertebrae during a match.
+In Gainesville, Georgia, Slater blew out two vertebrae during a match in October 1996.
 The back injury ended his wrestling career and his run with Enos.

 Personal life

-Slater had three brothers, George, Russell and Carl Slater.
+Slater had four brothers, George, Russell, James and Carl Slater.
 He had four half-sisters, Nancy, Donna, Sandra and Catherine Slater.
 He had one daughter.

-In June 2004, Slater was convicted of attacking his former girlfriend, Theresa Halbert.
+By 2003, Slater was largely confined to a wheelchair after a number of back surgeries.
+In June 2004, Slater was convicted of attacking his then-girlfriend, Theresa Halbert.
 On December 27, 2003, it was reported that Slater had stabbed Halbert with a butcher's knife.
-Slater claimed that the night before the incident, he had received "a shot of morphine and two forty milligram Oxycontins", for numerous back injuries.
+Slater claimed that the night before the incident, he had received "a shot of morphine and two forty milligram Oxycontins" at an emergency room, related to his numerous back injuries.
 In an interview with Mid-Atlantic Gateway, Slater said that "It was all drug related ... most of it all.
 I mean, I couldn’t tell you what happened ... if I didn’t know what happened...I really don’t know what actually took place, other than I was ...
 I woke up in Intensive Care in the hospital.
 I had gone to the hospital by ambulance the night before ... ".
 On June 10, 2004, Slater was sentenced to one year of house arrest and two years of probation.
 He was also sentenced to keep away from Halbert and pay more than $18,000 restitution.